 Making the Connection Between Pilates and Your Daily Activities

-At first the movements of the matwork may seem unconnected to your daily routine.
-However, the patience and persistence you will begin to understand how the movements are merely tools to understanding your body.
+At first, the movements of the matwork may seem unconnected to your daily routine.
+However, with patience and persistence, you will begin to understand how the movements are merely tools to understanding your body.
 Once learned, muscle control can be applied to any function of physical movement, from walking and running to lifting and carrying.

 Quality Versus Quantity